 This will help him engage others and want them to leverage his expertise instead of avoiding him.
 Just like Miguel uses an HD camera and software to help him develop the most engaging imagery possible, he can use Organizational Development skills to help him engage and motivate others.

-By improving the quality of his leadership skills, Miguel can inspire the best in others, instead of provoking the worse from them.
+By improving the quality of his leadership skills, Miguel can inspire the best in others instead of provoking the worse in them.

 How Would You Improve the Quality of Your Leadership Skills?

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!